NicolasLagaillardie/mpst_rust_github/artifact.md

 ./scripts/top_down.sh
 ```

-2. Check and run the running example from the paper using the bottom-up approach, VideoStreaming.
+2. Check and run the running example from the paper using the bottom-up approach.
 <a name="Step1.2"></a>

 * execute the following command